Gabriel Fallon

 Gabriel Fallon (1898–10 June 1980) was an Irish theatre critic, actor and theatre director.

+Life and career

 He was born in Dublin and joined the Civil Service in 1914.
 He became an actor in the Abbey Theatre, where he remained until 1930 when he started to spend more time on journalism.
 He was drama critic for the Irish Monthly, Catholic Standard and Evening Press.